natario1/Elements-Deprecated/README.md

 - `int ElementSource#getElementType(Object)` is called to get an **element type** (kind of a view type in the ordinary recycler) for that object
 - presenters register to deal with a certain element type through `List<Integer> ElementPresenter#getElementTypes()`

 If no presenter is found for a certain type, an exception is thrown.
-If multiple presenters are found, the first to be registered gets the priority.

 ### Tasks